The Foundry Visionmongers: History

-In February 2017, the company rebranded as Foundry, dropping the "The".

 In April 2019, Foundry was acquired by Roper Technologies.
-Following the change in ownership, in July 2019 Jody Madden took over the role of CEO from Craig Rodgerson with Madden's former role as Chief Customer Officer being taken on by Alex Foulds.
+Following the change in ownership, in July 2019 Jody Madden was nominated as CEO, taking over from Craig Rodgerson.

 Products

 Foundry had its origins in plug-in development, and its first product was the Tinder (and later Tinderbox) plugins.
 This business was sold to GenArts in 2010.
-It continues to sell the Furnace motion-estimation based plugins, which won an Academy Scientific and Technical Award in 2006 Other plugins include Ocula, a set of tools for stereoscopic post-processing; Keylight, a keyer; RollingShutter, which reduces CMOS artefact distortion; CameraTracker; and Kronos.
+Other plugins include Ocula, a set of tools for stereoscopic post-processing, and Keylight, a keyer.